jukaLang/Juka/README.md

 - [Virtual Box Image (JukaVM)](https://github.com/jukaLang/jukaVM)
 - [Windows App (Windows 10+)](https://github.com/jukaLang/JukaApp)
 - Android App (Can be sideloaded <https://jukalang.com/download>, but not in PlayStore yet)
-- Discord Bot
+- Discord Bot  (Working, but is not currently hosted)
-- Telegram Bot
+- Telegram Bot  (Working, but is not currently hosted)
-- Amazon Fire (HD) (Can be sideloaded <https://jukalang.com/download>, but not in PlayStore yet)
+- Amazon Fire (HD) (Can be sideloaded <https://jukalang.com/download>, but not in Amazon AppStore yet)

 **Coming Soon:**